Access your free Covid-19 safety course in your members area once you have completed your purchase.

-Center the forklift side to side in or on the transport vehicle.
+Knowing how to transport a forklift in a trailer often comes down to centering the machine correctly.
 Lower the forks to the floor and tilt them forward.
 Place wood blocks behind each wheel of the forklift for stabilization.
 Fasten the blocks in place by driving screws into the blocks and into the wooden floor of the transport vehicle.

 5. Shut Off the Fuel Supply